aberg83/vps-proxy/README.md

 Automatic security upgrades are enabled.
 A weekly full upgrade also covers third-party Tailscale and CrowdSec repositories.
 Automatic reboot remains disabled; check `/var/run/reboot-required` and reboot at a convenient time.

-## Making the repository public

-The current tracked tree contains examples only, and CI rejects common token, private-key, Healthchecks UUID, and deployment-hostname patterns.
-That does not sanitize existing Git history.

-Before changing visibility, read [PUBLIC_RELEASE.md](PUBLIC_RELEASE.md).
-If past commits contain deployment details or identifying commit metadata you do not want public, publish the sanitized current tree as a fresh repository or rewrite the history first.